Jump to: Central | North | South | East | West

 Follow on Instagram: @bigmamma.uk

 Probably one of London's most instagrammable outdoor spaces, the terrace here is redesigned every season to keep it looking as fresh as a daisy.
 Afternoon teas are particularly popular and the retractable awning means you'll be protected from showers too.
-Right now it's fully in Spring Reverie mode.
+Right now it's a summer pop-up that's all about biodiversity and bee-friendly flowers.

 Rainproof?
 Yes